kz55/DS-scraping/README.md

 focused on “hard news” verticals such as breaking news, politics, economics, local and regional news, national news, and foreign affairs.

-Using the methods Pablo Barberá created to scrape tweets, I saved 500 tweets from each of the following accounts using R:
+Using the methods from Pablo Barberá's [social media workshop](https://github.com/pablobarbera/social-media-workshop) to scrape tweets, I saved
+500 tweets from each of the following accounts using R:

 Source | URL
 ----- | -----